dusty-nv/jetson-containers/packages/l4t/l4t-tensorflow/README.md

 ```bash
 ./build.sh l4t-tensorflow
 ```
 The dependencies from above will be built into the container, and it'll be tested.
+First you should setup your system.
 See [`./build.sh --help`](/jetson_containers/build.py) for build options.